 9. High-Grade Software

-Having high-grade software is just as important as having high-quality equipment when it comes to producing a winning podcast.
+Having high-grade software is just as important as having high-quality equipment for producing a winning podcast.
 Software can help you edit your audio, remove background noise, add sound effects and music, and more.
 It's the backbone of the post-production process, and it can make or break the final product.

 One popular option is Adobe Audition, which is part of the Adobe Creative Cloud suite.
-Audition is a more advanced option and includes a wider range of features, such as multitrack editing and the ability to work with multiple file formats.
+Audition is a more advanced option and includes a wider range of features, such as multitrack editing and support for multiple file formats.
 However, it also comes with a higher price tag.

 Ultimately, the right software for you will depend on your budget, the complexity of your podcast, and your personal preferences.
 It's important to do your research and test out different options to find the one that works best for you.